qfz9527/Counterfeit-V2.5/README.md

 V2.5 has been updated for ease of use as anime-style model.
 I use this embedding for negative prompts.
 https://huggingface.co/datasets/gsdf/EasyNegative

+Share by-products
+V2.1…Feeling of use similar to V2.0
+V2.2…NSFW model

 # Counterfeit-V2.5 e.g.
 ![sample1](https://huggingface.co/gsdf/Counterfeit-V2.5/resolve/main/V2.5_sample/sample01.png)
 ```